Abkhazia: Etymology

+The Abkhaz name Apsny (Аԥсны, [apʰsˈnɨ]) is etymologised as 'a land of the soul'; however, the literal meaning is 'a country of mortals'.
+It possibly first appeared in the seventh century in an Armenian text, perhaps referring to the ancient Apsilians.

+In early Muslim sources, the term Abkhazia was generally used to mean the territory of Georgia.

+Presumably considered as a successor state of Lazica (Egrisi in Georgian sources), this new polity continued to be referred to as Egrisi in some Byzantine era Georgian and Armenian chronicles (e.g. The Vitae of the Georgian Kings by Leonti Mroveli and The History of Armenia by Hovhannes Draskhanakerttsi).

-The state is formally designated as the "Republic of Abkhazia" or "Apsny".
+The Constitution of Abkhazia says the names of the "Republic of Abkhazia" and "Apsny" are equivalent and interchangeable.

-A common spelling in the English language before the 20th century was Abhasia.
+Before the 20th century, the region was sometimes referred to in English language sources as Abhasia.

 History

 Early history

-Between the 9th and 6th centuries BC, the territory of modern Abkhazia was part of the ancient Georgian kingdom of Colchis.
+Between the 9th and 6th centuries BC, the territory of modern Abkhazia was part of the ancient Kingdom of Colchis.
 Around the 6th century BC, the Greeks established trade colonies along the Black Sea coast of present-day Abkhazia, in particular at Pitiunt and Dioscurias.

 Classical authors described various peoples living in the region and the great multitude of languages they spoke.
 Arrian, Pliny and Strabo have given accounts of the Abasgoi and Moschoi peoples somewhere in modern Abkhazia on the eastern shore of the Black Sea.
 This region was subsequently absorbed in 63 BC into the Kingdom of Lazica.

+According to an Eastern tradition, Simon the Zealot died in Abkhazia during a missionary trip and was buried in Nicopsis; his mortal remains were later transferred to Anacopia.

-Within the Roman / Byzantine Empire
+Within the Roman & Byzantine Empires

-The Roman Empire conquered Lazica in the 1st century AD; however, the Romans exercised little control over the hinterland of Abkhazia.
+The Roman Empire conquered Lazica in the 1st century AD; however, the Roman presence was confined to port cities.
 According to Arrian, the Abasgoi and Apsilae peoples were nominal Roman subjects, and there was a small Roman outpost in Dioscurias.
+Abasgoi likely served in the Roman army in Ala Prima Abasgorum, which was stationed in Egypt.
 After the 4th century Lazica regained a measure of independence, but remained within the Byzantine Empire's sphere of influence.
 Anacopia was the principality's capital.
 The country was mostly Christian, with the archbishop's seat in Pityus.
-Although the exact time when the population of the region of Abkhazia was converted to Christianity has not been determined, it is known that Stratophilus, the Metropolitan of Pityus, participated in the First Council of Nicaea in 325.
-According to an Eastern tradition Simon the Zealot died in Abkhazia having come there on a missionary trip and was buried in Nicopsis.
+Stratophilus, the Metropolitan of Pityus, participated in the First Council of Nicaea in 325.

-Around the middle of the 6th century AD, the Byzantines and the neighbouring Sassanid Persia fought for supremacy over Abkhazia for 20 years, a conflict known as the Lazic War.
-In 550, during the Lazic War, the Abasgians (Abasgoi) revolted against the Eastern Roman (Byzantine) Empire and called upon Sasanian assistance.
-General Bessas, however, suppressed the Abasgian revolt.
+Around the middle of the 6th century AD, the Byzantines and the neighbouring Sassanid Persia fought for supremacy over Abkhazia, a conflict known as the Lazic War.
+During the war the Abasgians revolted against the Byzantine Empire and requested Sasanian assistance; the revolt was suppressed by General Bessas.

 An Arab incursion into Abasgia, led by Marwan II, was repelled by Prince Leon I jointly with his Lazic and Iberian allies in 736.
-Leon I then married Mirian's daughter and a successor, Leon II exploited this dynastic union to acquire Lazica in the 770s.
-Presumably considered as a successor state of Lazica (Egrisi in Georgian sources), this new polity continued to be referred to as Egrisi in some contemporary Georgian and Armenian chronicles (e.g. The Vitae of the Georgian Kings by Leonti Mroveli and The History of Armenia by Hovannes Draskhanakertsi).
+Leon I then married Mirian's daughter and a successor, King Leon II exploited this dynastic union to acquire Lazica in the 770s.